 Sahas Barve is a post-doctoral associate at Old Dominion University.
 He studies the biology of Acorn Woodpeckers in California.
 Being a bird nerd he goes bird watching at every opportunity he gets but also enjoys cooking, singing (mostly Indian music) and reading books on world history.
 More on his research and blog about field stories at www.sahasbarve.com.

-Anusha Shankar is a PhD student at Stony Brook University.
-She studies how hummingbirds balance their energy expenditure on a daily basis.
-She studies them in the deserts of Arizona and the Ecuadorian Andes.
+Anusha Shankar took a while deciding what she wanted to be- and is realizing there will never be a final answer to that question.
+It used to be one of: doctor, teacher, pilot, actor.
+She is now a PhD student in Ecology and Evolution at Stony Brook University, and a National Geographic Explorer.
+She studies how hummingbirds balance their energy expenditure on a daily basis, in the deserts of Arizona and the Ecuadorian Andes.
 She loves salsa dancing, reading fiction, mentoring students, and walking around new places.
 For more on her research, visit: www.anushashankar.weebly.com.